2022 Armenian protests: May 2022

 On 4 May, protesters blocked major roads in Yerevan.
 Several rallies were also held outside of parliament.

 On 10 May, 61 protesters were arrested in Yerevan.

 On 15 May, the Armenian government unveiled their plans for normalisation of relations with Azerbaijan.
-Edmon Marukyan, Armenia's Ambassador-at-large confirmed that Armenia and Azerbaijan would have to recognize each others borders, refrain from threats to each others security, establish diplomatic relations, open transport links and cooperate in areas of mutual interest.
+Edmon Marukyan, Armenia's Ambassador-at-large confirmed that Armenia and Azerbaijan would have to recognize each other's borders, refrain from threats to each other's security, establish diplomatic relations, open transport links and cooperate in areas of mutual interest.
 Meanwhile, Armenia's Foreign Minister Ararat Mirzoyan said there was nothing unacceptable in Azerbaijan's proposals but stressed that the rights and freedoms of the citizens of Artsakh must be protected.
 Armenia had also requested that the peace negotiations should be organized by the OSCE Minsk Group.

 On 16 May, 91 protesters were arrested.
 The same day Russian President Vladimir Putin met with Prime Minister Pashinyan to discuss regional issues.

 On 18 May, protestors disrupted service on the Yerevan Metro, causing trains to cease operation.
 The metro system had been reopened one hour later.

 On 23 May, two protestors ran on stage waving the flag of Artsakh during the opening ceremony of the European Boxing Championships in Yerevan.

 On 24 May, Armenian and Azeri delegations met at the border to discuss the peace process.
 On the same day, protestors blocked the entrance to the Ministry of Foreign Affairs in an attempt to prevent employees from entering the building.

 On 31 May, 100 demonstrators were detained in Yerevan.